polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 When executing the script, you should expect the following key actions and outputs:

-- **Chain forking** - the script connects to a forked version of the Polkadot network, allowing safe manipulation of chain state without affecting the live network.
+- **Chain forking** - the script connects to a forked version of the Polkadot network, allowing safe manipulation of the chain state without affecting the live network.

 - **Proposal generation** - a new governance proposal is created using the specified extrinsic (in this example, `setCodeWithoutChecks`)